EmberCodeEx/Level_One/Research.md

 <h2>1.
 Web Site: </h2>

 Here you can get your NFT into Blockchain.
-In which you can connect your wallet and purchase all NTFS and smart contract using this Web site
+In which you can connect your wallet and purchase all NTFS and smart contract using this website
 (NFTS are coming to Blockchain.com)

 https://www.blockchain.com